i-net-software/jlessc/README.md

     // Compile Less data to CSS output
     String css = Less.compile( null, "@bgcol: red; #row { background-color: @bgcol; }", true );

-API details can you find in the source of the [Less](https://github.com/i-net-software/jlessc/blob/master/src/com/inet/lib/less/Less.java) class.
+API details can be found in the source of the [Less](https://github.com/i-net-software/jlessc/blob/master/src/com/inet/lib/less/Less.java) class.

 Benchmark
 ----
-JLessC runs a benchmark test on the travis build system using different less compilers.
+JLessC runs a benchmark test on the Travis build system using different less compilers.
 We always use the latest version of every compiler.
-We measure the compile time of the bootstrap sample in our test suite.
+We measure the compile time of the Bootstrap sample in our test suite.
 The table shows [a result for Java SE 8](https://travis-ci.org/i-net-software/jlessc/jobs/57452290).
 Of course the values can change over the time.

 | Tool                                                |      Time |
 | :-------------------------------------------------- | ---------:|